Professional scrapbook artist, paper crafter, and author, I have taught people how to make family memories into legacies for 20 years.

 An easy method to mix colors without making a huge mess is to buy some paper stumps and dip them in turpentine.
 Next, scribble some colors you want to experiment with on to a piece of paper and then use the paper stump as sort of a brush to mix the colors.
 It will give you a better idea of the color dynamics you have to work with without potentially sabotaging your actual work.

 - PDF On Colored Pencil Techniques

 Shading with colored pencils requires a bit of finesse.
 Here are some tips for shading with colored pencils that will have you shading like a pro.

 Learn the essential colored pencil techniques - layering, burninishing and underpainting.
 Also learn how to apply them on the surface.

 How To Blend Colored Pencils

-There are solvents that help you blend colored into a very smooth image, so that you do not see any of the lines.
+There are solvents that help you blend color into a very smooth image so that you do not see any of the lines.

 Dry Blending -This is the most basic blending.
 You simply use a small piece of paper toweling to blend the color on the paper.
 Use the smooth side for lighter blends and the rougher side for heavier blends.

-Paper Stumps are made from rolled up papers .
-They are inexpensive, but do not blend as well as the gamsol; Can be used best with oil-based colored pencils.
+Paper Stumps are made from rolled-up papers.
+They are inexpensive but do not blend as well as the gamsol; Can be used best with oil-based colored pencils.

 You can also use paper towels to blend your pencil projects